hstarmans/rotorbalancer/README.md

 # Rotor balancer
 The rotor balancer can be used to balance propellers from flying drones or laser mirror motors.
-The instrument is also a tachometer amd can record the speed of rotors.
+The instrument is also a tachometer and can record the speed of rotors.
 The Nano 33 BLE is used to pulse the motor via hardware pwm and record the accelerometer signal via the onboard LSM9DS1 accelerometer chip.
 During rotation the signal of a [TCRT5000 IR LED](https://opencircuit.nl/Product/TCRT5000-Infrarood-lijn-detectie-module) is read out to detect the position of the rotor.
 The amplitude of the accelerometer signal is proportional to the unbalanced mass.
 The phase difference between the infrared LED and the accelerometer indicates the position where a balance weight, aka. putty, has to be placed.
 In the case of two plane unbalance, the phase difference between the IR Led and the accelerometer can be dependent upon rotor speed.